Trump Adds To NASA Budget, Approves Crewed Mission To Mars

 I guess the good news here is that we can conclude that the Grays - whom I assume are in total control of every President - do NOT want to eat us!
 They do not seem to care about our health.

-Of course, that doesn't mean that they don't want to turn us into some powdere
+Of course, that doesn't mean that they don't want to turn us into some powdered industrial product.
+But at least they do not want to eat us!

 Well, it's bound to be crude.
 (Score:2)